Azure/azure-docs-sdk-java/docs-ref-conceptual/includes/java-next-steps.md

-For more information and samples for the Azure management libraries for Java, see the [Azure for Java developers](https://docs.microsoft.com/java/api) documentation.
+For more information on creating and deploying Java apps on Azure, visit the [Java developer center](https://docs.microsoft.com/java/api).